AtomicNibble/PulpEngine/README.md

 The central runtime is called `core` and can be found under [Pulp](Pulp) Any application that uses this runtime is referred to as an **EngineApp**.

 The Game, Editor, Converter, Linker, ... are all EngineApps as this allows tools to make use of useful engine features and share code with ease.
-Each app passes `CoreInitParams` on startup which defines what systems should be enabled so things like loading the render module is skipped for engine tools.
+Each app passes `CoreInitParams` on startup which defines what systems should be enabled so things like loading the render module is skipped for CLI tools.

 ### No blocking IO